Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 useIdentityPlugin(cachePersistencePlugin);
 ```

-After calling `useIdentityPlugin`, the persistent token cache plugin is registered to the `@azure/identity` package and will be available on all credentials that support persistent token caching (those that have `tokenCachePersistenceOptions` in their constructor options).
+After calling `useIdentityPlugin`, the persistent token cache plugin is registered to the `@azure/identity` package.
+The plugin will be available on all credentials that support persistent token caching (those that have `tokenCachePersistenceOptions` in their constructor options).

 Once the plugin is registered, you can enable token cache persistence by passing `tokenCachePersistenceOptions` with an `enabled` property set to `true` to a credential constructor.
 In the following example, we use the `DeviceCodeCredential`, since persistent caching of its tokens allows you to skip the interactive device-code authentication flow if a cached token is available.